 NMETH 529 Database Concepts and Applications in Clinical Informatics (3)

 Introduction to relational database theory and technology from a health informatics perspective.
 Focuses on transactional database theory, architecture, and implementation in a socio-technical context.
 Analyzes database applications used in clinical environments.
 Introduces knowledge bases and data warehouses.
 Prerequisite: NMETH 528.
 Offered: Sp.

 NMETH 530 Scholarly Proposal Development (4)

-NMETH 533 Appraising Evidence for Clinical Practice (4)
+NMETH 533 Appraisal and Translation of Evidence for Practice (5)